Last Updated on December 2, 2023 by Jade

 - 5.4 Can dentures be repaired at home or should I go to a professional?

 - 5.5 How long does it take to repair dentures at home?

 - 5.6 What should be considered before attempting to repair dentures at home?

 - 5.7 Are there any risks associated with repairing dentures at home?

 - 5.8 What should I do if my denture is beyond repair?

 - 6 Is A Denture Repair Kit The Best Option For You?

-Although dentures undergo a lot of stress and strain in everyday use, they can be a delicate and fragile piece of equipment, and can sometimes break.
-However, a denture repair can be an easy fix.
+Although dentures undergo a lot of stress and strain in everyday use, they can be delicate and fragile, and can sometimes break.
+However, denture repair can be an easy fix.

 In this article, we will outline some of the best ways to repair a broken denture.

 The most common damage that can occur to a denture can result from how they are handled.
 Dentures, regardless of whether they are full dentures or partials, are fragile.
 Therefore, they should always be handled with care, but there are times when they may get dropped or fall off of a counter or nightstand.
 As a result: